-Updating for Dynamic Web Sites for PHP7 and MySQL
+Updating Dynamic Web Sites for PHP7 and MySQL

 This article applies to: Academic Websites (Dynamic)

-The new Academic Web Hosting Dynamic server provides a Linux/Apache/MySQL/PHP (LAMP) web hosting environment.
-As part of the migration to the new server, the software supporting the service has been updated to more current versions as outlined below.
+The Academic Web Hosting Dynamic server provides a Linux/Apache/MySQL/PHP (LAMP) web hosting environment.
+The software supporting the service uses the versions listed below.

-We recommend upgrading your PHP applications or rewriting them to use the options provided by new versions of PHP as soon as possible.
+We recommend upgrading your PHP applications or rewriting them to use the options provided by new versions of PHP.

 Update PHP and MySQL on Your Website

 Many of the sites hosted by the academic web hosting dynamic service use the PHP programming language and are supported by the MySQL database engine.